Origin of name:

 The home range Ruth has chosen was once a hotspot for koalas.
 A high-ranking female, Mary – named after the Australian-born princess of Denmark – lived there for many years.
 Females Cloud and Aris lived there with Mary, and YuYu still sometimes uses the area.
 A succession of dominant males lived there too: Tim Tam from <2006 to 2007; Vegemite from 2007 to 2009; Anzac from 2009 to 2017.

-Sadly, due to climate change, the big Blue Gum trees that probably made the area so attractive to koalas are in poor condition.
+Sadly, the way that climate change affects koalas is by affecting the trees, their food.
+The big Blue Gum trees that probably made the area so attractive to koalas are in poor condition.
 As a result, an area which once supported 3 or 4 koalas, is now just part of the larger home ranges of two.

 How do we know all this about Ruth ?